Individual and Small Group Music Lessons

 Cuthbert Lovell – Trumpet

-I have been teaching at Burford School for the past two years and I specialise in Trumpet playing.
+I have been teaching at Burford School for several years and I specialise in the trumpet, but also teach other brass instruments.
 I have experience of Orchestral, Brass Band and Big Band ensembles.
 I teach using the ABRSM syllabus and encourage students to improve their playing using the grade system.

 My first degree is in the dual disciplines of Music and Art History, specialising in music performance with the classical guitar.
 Following my Masters degree, I continued with post-graduate studies at the University of Oxford.